The 5 Most Effective Weekly Options Trading Strategies

 1. Covered Weekly Calls: Looking to generate some extra premium income in your portfolio?
 Well look no further, I have the strategy for you: Weekly Options Covered Calls.
 In essence, what you are looking to do in this strategy to is to sell weekly call options against existing stock holdings (covered calls) or purchase shares and simultaneously sell weekly call options against the new stock holding (buy-write).
 The weekly expiration of the sold call options allow you to collect additional income on your position, similar to a dividend but paying out each week.
 Over time the covered call strategy has outperformed simple buy-and-hold strategies, providing greater returns with two-thirds the volatility.
 However if shares of the underlying move meaningfully higher and through the sold strike, your return will likely be lower than if you didn’t sell the calls (though still positive!!!).
-We use MarketClub to screen for potential weekly covered call candidates and post a sampling of our trades each week so stay tuned.
+We use this unique trading tool to screen for potential weekly covered call candidates and post a sampling of our trades each week so stay tuned.

 2. Because of the exponentially high time decay in weekly options, most traders prefer to sell weekly options and understandably so.
 In the covered call strategy highlighted above traders are able to collect the rapid time decay by selling the weekly calls against a long stock position.
 Selling naked puts, in theory (put-call parity) is equivalent to a buy-write strategy though skew and margin requirements alter the picture a bit.
 I guess what I’m trying to say is, all things being equal I’d prefer to sell weekly options, however there are times when I’d like to purchase weekly options for the potential to experience larger, potentially uncapped gains.
 Under these circumstances I recommend purchasing deep-in-the-money (DITM) weekly options.
 Focusing on DITM weekly options, options with a delta in excess of ~80% you can effectively limit the rapid time decay in the long weekly option as the high delta causes the long weekly option position to act move like stock (delta of 0.80 means the option will move $0.80 for every $1.00 move in the underlying).
 This is a phenomenal way to take advantage of option leverage and limit decay.